ashlirankin/VisualLinkListRepresentation/README.md

 ```
 ## The removeLast Implementation

-This method removes the node from the tail of the linked List
+This method removes the node from the tail of the LinkedList

 ```swift
  public func removeLast() -> Node<T>?  {